 Follow the reporting process

-Review your records every year and perform due dilligence as required for items that have reached specific dormancy thresholds according to the Property Type Table and Calendar of Events.
+Review your records every year and perform due diligence as required for items that have reached specific dormancy thresholds according to the Property Type Table and Calendar of Events.
 Prepare your report including:

 - A detailed list of the funds that you’re transferring.
+Complete each field with accurate data, which increases the likelihood of locating each claimant’s property.
 We accept reports in these electronic formats:

 NYCD - our free electronic reporting system.

 National Association of Unclaimed Property Administrators (NAUPA) Standard Electronic File Format